Ottobre in Poesia: Locations

-Guests of the festival
+Guests

-Particular attention is given to the meeting of the last day of the festival at the Civic Theatre in Sassari, where all guests and participants gather together in order to follow the performances (recitals, plays, etc.) of the most important guests of the festival.
+On the last day of the festival, guests and participants gather at the Civic Theatre in Sassari for performances (recitals, plays, etc.) by the most important guests of the festival.

-In fact the festival, over all its five editions, has been able to count on the participation of prominent figures as: Silvano Agosti, Beppe Costa, Giovanna Mulas, Gabriel Impaglione, Fernando Arrabal, Jack Hirschman, Paul Polansky, Robert Minhinnick, Alex Pausides, Tino Petilli, Hernan Loyola, Jan Fortune, Desmond Egan, Andrea Garbin, Fabio Barcellandi, Stefania Battistella, :it:Adele Cambria, Alessandra Celletti, Dave Lordan, Antonella Meloni Corsini.
+The festival has been attended by guests such as Silvano Agosti, Beppe Costa, Giovanna Mulas, Gabriel Impaglione, Fernando Arrabal, Jack Hirschman, Paul Polansky, Robert Minhinnick, Alex Pausides, Tino Petilli, Hernan Loyola, Jan Fortune, Desmond Egan, Andrea Garbin, Fabio Barcellandi, Stefania Battistella, :it:Adele Cambria, Alessandra Celletti, Dave Lordan, Antonella Meloni Corsini.
 In 2013, as special guest the poet and ex Israeli ambassador to Norway Naim Araidi.